Article

 }

 These logs contain useful information but may arguably be hard to read.
-Instead it is possible to provide our own custom implementation:
+Instead, it is possible to provide our own custom implementation:

-• The Hibernate statistics are not needed, you may disable them
+• The Hibernate statistics are not needed, you may disable them or simply disable the default Hibernate logging of session metrics to prevent double logging

 • Set the hibernate.session.events.auto Hibernate property to the FQCN (fully qualified class name) of our implementation, for example com.adeliosys.sample.CustomSessionEventListener in the sample project linked in the article conclusion